Jason2Brownlee/DataScienceDiagnosticChecklist/README.md

 I've helped hundreds (thousands?) of data scientists one-on-one over the years, and the **most common problem is the Generalization Gap** (i.e., performance on new data in the test set or in production is worse than the expected performance from the test harness).

-The checklist above is (an updated version of) a diagnostic tool I used to work through the problem with my clients (e.g., in a Google Doc).
+The checklist above is (an updated version of) a diagnostic tool I used to work through the problem with my clients.

 I don't do so much consulting anymore, but I know from experience how valuable this checklist can be for those struggling with the generalization gap problem, so I've decided to share it here publicly.